vxpm/hemisphere/README.md

 lazuli --ipl path/to/ipl.bin --iso path/to/gamecube/game.iso
 ```

-You can also pass `--force-ipl` to skip the high-level emulation of the IPL (IPL-HLE) and instead
+You can also pass `--ipl-lle` to skip the high-level emulation of the IPL (IPL-HLE) and instead
 use the provided rom to boot.
 Beware this currently has issues and will likely not work.

 For more CLI options, `--help` is your friend.